Synerise/ios-sdk/README.md

 ## Setup

-First of all, you need to initialize Synerise iOS SDK in your AppDelegate and provide `Business Api Key` with `Client Api Key`.
+First of all, you need to initialize Synerise iOS SDK in your AppDelegate and provide `Business API Key` with `Client API Key`.

-To get `Business Api Key` and  `Client Api Key`, please sign in to your Synerise account and visit [https://app.synerise.com/api](https://app.synerise.com/api).
+To get `Business API Key` and  `Client API Key`, please sign in to your Synerise account and visit [https://app.synerise.com/api](https://app.synerise.com/api).
-Then, generate new `Api Key` for `Business Profile` audience and new `Api Key` for `Client` audience.
+Then, generate new `API Key` for `Business Profile` audience and new `API Key` for `Client` audience.

-Configuration for SyneriseSDK should be completely resolved before end of `AppDelegate` `didFinishLaunchingWithOptions` method.
+Configuration for SyneriseSDK should be completely resolved before the end of `AppDelegate` `didFinishLaunchingWithOptions` method.

 **Swift:**
 ```swift